apache/beam/learning/prompts/code-explanation/java/10_io_parquet.md

     }
 ```

 The `ReadParquetFileOptions` class defines the command-line argument `--path`, which specifies the path to the Parquet file.
-To parse command-line arguments, this code uses [pipeline options](https://beam.apache.org/documentation/patterns/pipeline-options/) pattern.
+This code utilizes the pipeline options pattern for parsing command-line arguments.

 ```java
     public interface ReadParquetFileOptions extends PipelineOptions {